 A hybrid car has more moving parts than a conventional car, leading to a higher incidence of repairs.
-For example, a hybrid car is likely to need new spark plugs, coils, rotors, and other parts because these parts are housed inside the engine.
 Additionally, hybrid vehicles have electronic components which can fail.
 These components include the computer, which controls the car’s drivetrain, and the electric motor, controller, and battery.

 3. Expensive Insurance

 Compared to a conventional car, a hybrid car is considered a higher-risk vehicle.
 The increased risk comes from the costs of repair, the car’s price tag, and battery replacement.

 Some car manufacturers claim that hybrids do not produce any emissions, but this is not particularly true.
 Hybrids still produce harmful emissions, but not as high as their petrol-only counterparts.
 They only produce zero emissions if you put them in EV mode.